Roland-Cook/GarageGuardian/README.md

 ## Getting started

 CarCar was created using Django for the backend and react for the front end.
 This application is fully containerized using Docker.
-To run the app please utalize our docker compose file.
-While in your terminal navigate to this project in the parent directory please run the command "docker compose build" followed by "docker compose up".
+To run the application please utalize our docker compose file.
+While in your terminal navigate to this project and in the parent directory please run the command "docker compose build" followed by "docker compose up".